Skip to main content

 AMPLIFIED SOUND

-Amplified sound is defined as any electrically supported equipment or technology that increases the volume of any sound.
+Use of public address systems and other amplified sound is primarily defined as any non-electical or electrically supported equipment or technology that increases the volume of any sound, including bullhorns/megaphones.

 1. Outdoor Events

 a.
-Use of amplified sound must be submitted via the eCalendar or in writing to a Stamp Event Services Coordinator.
+Desired use of amplified sound must be submitted via eCalendar or in writing to a the Event Coordinator.

 i.
-Use of amplified sound must be approved in advance by the Assistant Director of Event & Guest Services or his/her designee
+Use of amplified sound must be approved in advance by the Assistant Director of Event & Guest Services or their designee

 b.
-Use of amplified sound is restricted to Hornbake Plaza, McKeldin Mall, and Nyumburu Amphitheater
+Use of amplified sound outside is restricted to Hornbake Plaza, McKeldin Mall, McKeldin Steps, and Nyumburu Amphitheater, at approved days/times.

 d.
-The Stamp Event & Guest Services Office and the University of Maryland Department of Public Safety reserves the right to discontinue any amplified sound that is deemed disruptive or potentially hazardous to the surrounding community, official university activities, facilities, students, faculty, or staff.
+Event & Guest Services Office and the University of Maryland Department of Public Safety (UMPD) reserve the right to discontinue the use of amplified sound that is deemed disruptive or potentially hazardous to the surrounding community, official University activities, facilities, students, faculty or staff.

 2. Indoor Events